seahyx/Unity-CommonUtils/Shaders/README.md

 ### Notes:

 - Can be used with `ExplodingPolygonController` in "..\Content State System" to facilitate animating the animation progress via code.
+- Is used by `ExplodePolygonContentState` in "..\Content State System" to animate content state transitions.
 - Iridescence and environment colouring effects only apply on the wire portion of the shader.

 ### Dependencies: